Fernando Vizcaíno Casas

-Fernando Vizcaíno Casas (1926–2003), was a Spanish labour lawyer, journalist and writer.
+Fernando Vizcaíno Casas (1926–2003) was a Spanish labour lawyer, journalist and writer.
 His writings were generally supportive of Francoist Spain.
 During the 1970s and 1980s he collaborated with the director Rafael Gil on a number of films that supported this point of view.
+He wrote ...Y al tercer año, resucitó, Niñas… ¡al salón!, De "camisa vieja" a chaqueta nueva, 1975/El año en que Franco murió en la cama, and Viva Franco, con perdón, between others.

+He died on 2 November 2003 in Madrid from a cancer at the age of 77.